-ExxonMobil notes that it has had ongoing discussions, including meetings with the Interim Director of the Agency and other Agency representatives, regarding the compliance deadline for Appendix H units.
+ExxonMobil noted that it has had ongoing discussions, including meetings with the Interim Director of the Agency and other Agency representatives, regarding the compliance deadline for Appendix H units.
 PC6 at 10.
-ExxonMobil states that, as a result of these exchanges, it has pursued two other options in order to obtain relief from the Rule at this time, in addition to its participation in this rulemaking.
+ExxonMobil stated that, as a result of these exchanges, it has pursued two other options in order to obtain relief from the Rule at this time, in addition to its participation in this rulemaking.
 Id.

-ExxonMobil first states that it has submitted a construction permit application to the Agency requesting authorization to implement an alternate NOx Control Strategy, pursuant to 35 Ill.
+ExxonMobil first stated that it submitted a construction permit application to the Agency requesting authorization to implement an alternate NO_x Control Strategy, pursuant to 35 Ill.
 Adm.
-Code § 217.125(c), "in lieu of compliance with the Rule's requirements for the Appendix H units."
+Code § 217.125(c), "in lieu of compliance with the Rule's requirements for the Appendix

+H units."
 PC6 at 10.
-ExxonMobil states that its NOx Control Strategy includes significant reductions resulting from the installation of a Selective Catalytic Reduction (SCR) Unit at the Refinery's Fluid Catalytic Cracking Unit/CO Boilers.
+ExxonMobil stated that its NO_x Control Strategy includes significant reductions resulting from the installation of a Selective Catalytic Reduction (SCR) Unit at the Refinery's Fluid Catalytic Cracking Unit/CO Boilers.
 Id.
-ExxonMobil notes that the NOx reductions achieved by the SCR will be much greater than the approximate NOx reduction achieved by compliance with the NOx RACT Rule, but that the construction permit has not been issued at this time.
+ExxonMobil noted that the NO_x reductions achieved by the SCR would be much greater than the approximate NO_x reduction achieved by compliance with the NO_x RACT Rule, but that the construction permit had not been issued at that time.
 Id. at 10-11.
-Therefore, ExxonMobil continues to expend resources to comply with the 2014 compliance deadline.
+Therefore, ExxonMobil continued to expend resources to comply with the 2014 compliance deadline.
 Id. at 11.

-ExxonMobil also states that it has filed a Petition for Variance from the Rule with the Board, requesting an extension of the compliance deadline to May 1, 2019, which will allow for the installation of controls during the next planned turnaround.
+ExxonMobil also stated that it filed a Petition for Variance from the Rule with the Board, requesting an extension of the compliance deadline to May 1, 2019, which will allow for the installation of controls during the next planned turnaround.
 PC6 at 11; See ExxonMobil Oil Corporation v.
 IEPA, PCB 11-86 (filed May 18, 2011 and presently due for decision Oct.
 20, 2011).
-ExxonMobil notes that the Board has the authority to extend the compliance deadline for the Refinery's Appendix H units based on justification provided in this proceeding, regardless of the current pending Petition for Variance.
+ExxonMobil noted that the Board has the authority to extend the compliance deadline for the Refinery's Appendix H units based on justification provided in this proceeding, regardless of the current pending Petition for Variance.
 Id.
-ExxonMobil states that extending the compliance date until May 1, 2019 provides the relief that ExxonMobil needs.
+ExxonMobil stated that extending the compliance date until May 1, 2019 would provide the relief that ExxonMobil needs.
 Id.